Expense Management Tools 2020: The Complete Guide

 Integrated company cards enforce your rules at point of purchase.
 Only prepaid cards with a management platform record purchases in real time, giving finance teams or bookkeepers a thorough and instant overview of company expense spending.

 What needs to happen?

-Staff need to be able to pay for necessary travel, accommodation, subsistence, training and more without fear.
+Staff need to be able to pay for necessary travel, accommodation, subsistence, training, receive money transfers while overseas if need be, and more without fear.
 They need to keep records of purchases, and file expense reports for line managers to sign off.